volcengine/verl/docs/perf/perf_tuning.rst

   When GPU resources allow, a smaller tensor parallel size spawns more vLLM replicas.
   Data parallelism (DP) can yield higher throughput than tensor parallelism (TP), but also increases KVCache consumption.
   Carefully balance the trade-off between more replicas and higher memory usage.
-  Our experient in Sec.
+  Our experiment in Sec.
 8.4 of `HybridFlow paper <https://arxiv.org/pdf/2409.19256v2>`_ evaluate this trade-off.

 More tuning details such as dealing with Preemption and Chunked-prefill can be found in `vLLM official tuning guide <https://docs.vllm.ai/en/latest/performance/optimization.html>`_